dustinpfister/hexo_sitesource/source/_posts/blog-sitemaps.md

 ## priority

 This can be used to help indicate what should be indexed first.
+The value range is between 0, and 1.

 ## sitemap index